X-lab2017/oss101/Assignments/Assignment-typo.md

   - Describe the diagnostic steps you took to try and pin down the problem yourself before you asked the question.

-  - Describe any possibly relevantrecent changes in your computer or software configuration.
+  - Describe any possibly relevant recent changes in your computer or software configuration.

   - If at all possible, provide a way to *reproduce the problem in a controlled environment*.